This module can be studied on a standalone basis or as part of the Certificate/Advanced Certificate in Terrorism Studies

 The module is designed to be studied over four weeks:

-Week 1 - Gain an overview of the traditional terrorist structure and the new terrorist network by studying the Irish Republican Army (IRA), and Al Qaeda and the Global Salafi Jihad as case studies respectively.
+Week 1 - Gain an overview of the “traditional” terrorist structure and the “new” terrorist network by studying case studies of the Irish Republican Army (IRA) campaign during ‘The Troubles’ in Northern Ireland from 1970, and Al Qaeda and the Global Salafi Jihad mainly from 9/11 onwards.

-Week 2 - Understand the impact of ideology on terrorist tactics by studying the Irish Republican Army (IRA), and Al Qaeda and the Global Salafi Jihad as case studies.
+Week 2 - Understand the impact of ideology on terrorist tactics by studying case studies of the IRA and Al Qaeda and the Global Salafi Jihad.

 Week 3 - Learn about the various tactics that terrorists have used and understand the impact of state responses on terrorist tactics.

-Study modules individually or as part of the Certificate in Terrorism Studies.
+Study modules individually or as part of the Certificate/Advanced Certificate in Terrorism Studies.

 T: +44 (0)20 3377 3210